anish-lakkapragada/SeaLion/README.md

 SeaLion was built by Anish Lakkapragada, a freshman in high school, starting in Thanksgiving of 2020 and has continued onto early 2021.
-The library is meant for beginners to use when solving the standard libraries like iris, breast cancer, swiss roll, the moons dataset, MNIST, etc. The source code is not as much as most other ML libraries (only 4000 lines) so it's pretty easy to contribute to.
-He hopes to spread machine learning to other high schoolers through this library.
+The library is meant for beginners to use when solving the standard libraries like iris, breast cancer, swiss roll, the moons dataset, MNIST, etc.

 ## Documentation

 All documentation is currently being put on a website.
 However useful it